top of page

 Please beware of potential scams.
 We know that mortgage scams target homebuyers and homeowners, especially people who are currently in the process of buying a home, refinancing, or looking for help making mortgage payments.
 Foreclosure rescue scams have become prevalent during the pandemic and put homeowners seeking help at risk.
 It’s important to understand these types of scams and how to avoid them.

 VMRP information will always be posted on this website and clearly communicated via official VMRP and Virginia Housing channels using an email address ending with @VirginiaMortgageRelief.com or @VirginiaHousing.com.
-All legitimate program calls will come from our VMRP Call Center phone number: 833-687-8677.
-Legitimate texts will come from our VMRP mobile number: 804-315-3399.

 For more information about mortgage scams and how to report fraud, visit the Federal Trade Commission or the Consumer Financial Protection Bureau.